Remembering and regretting money mistakes–instead of forgiving and forgetting–can actually hurt your efforts toward financial improvement.

 Anger is associated with our perception of how much control we believe we have over our environment.
 The greater control we perceive, the less angry we are likely to feel about anything that happens.
 The less control we perceive, the more easily we become angry.
 When we feel a great sense of control, our sense of personal power also increases and the less control we feel, the more victimized we tend to feel—and most people who perceive themselves as victims feel almost no sense of personal power.

 Chinese philosopher Lao Tzu (who wrote the Tao Te Ching) believed that when people do not have a sense of personal power they become fearful.
-However, fear isn’t always obvious in others; some of the biggest tyrants feel no sense of person power, so they try to impose their will through aggression and manipulation.
+However, fear isn’t always obvious in others; some of the biggest tyrants feel no sense of personal power, so they try to impose their will through aggression and manipulation.
 Individuals who dominate others are, in fact, extremely insecure.
 Lao Tzu attributed most of the world’s ills to the fact that people do not feel powerful and independent.

 Therefore, holding on to anger creates a cycle that feeds into the sense of personal powerlessness.
 When we feel like an event didn’t happen the way we hoped or envisioned, we start to become insecure and fearful that our future needs will not be met.
 We hold on to the point in time at which everything started to “go wrong” according to our ideal script, and we become defensive, looking to blame someone or something for putting us in our current predicament.